-Guidance: TITAN follows the GCCA Sustainability Framework Guidelines, and the Sustainability Guidelines for the monitoring and reporting of CO $2$ emissions from cement manufacturing, and coprocessing fuels and raw materials.
-The above Guidelines had superseded before 2021 the previous - and respective reporting and verifying environmental performance until (and including) year 2018.
-For the Sector standards, see details in Table 2.5.7 "Sector Standards for the Non-financial disclosures in 2021".

-- Guidelines of the WBCSD/CSI, which were the guidance for measuring,
+Guidance: TITAN follows the GCCA Sustainability Framework Guidelines, and the Sustainability Guidelines for the monitoring and reporting of $CO_2$ emissions from cement manufacturing, and coprocessing fuels and raw materials.
+The above Guidelines had superseded before 2021 the previous - and respective - Guidelines of the WBCSD/CSI, which were the guidance for measuring,

-- 1. New indicator. - 2.
-Direct CO2 emissions related to the operation of TITAN's cement production facilities - 3.
-Indirect CO_2 emissions related to emissions released for the production of the electrical energy consumed at TITAN's cement production facilities.
+1. New indicator.

+2. Direct CO\2 emissions related to the operation of TITAN's cement production facilities.

+3. Indirect CO $2$ emissions related to emissions released for the production of the electrical energy consumed at TITAN's cement production facilities.